Xfers/docs/source/index.md

 ```

-The following request will allow you to charge a newly obtained credit card token from Xfers.js.
+The following request will allow you to charge a newly obtained credit card token from [Xfers Tokenize](/#xfers-tokenize).
 This credit card charge is not linked to any user, so you
 will not be able to save the token for reuse.
 Note that each credit card token can only be used once - either charge it directly with this endpoint, or add the token to a user.

 One use case is to be able to charge a credit card without the user having to go through OTP, since no Xfers account needs to be created (usually because it is a guest user on your platform and you want to speed up the checkout process).